viviandotdev/ObsidianVault/30 Notes/You are happiest when working towards your goals, not when you have achieved them.md

 type:: #note/perspective
 tags:: [[happiness]] [[life]]

-## You are happiest when working towards your goals, not when you have achieved them

 There are only a few moments in life where you will feel like you have achieved your goals.
 Those celebratory moments are fleeting and you will not have much of them.

 What is most important in life is the process.